Rajatavaa/Indian-name-generator-NLP/README.md

 # Preprocessing

-Preprocessed the data to remove any unwanted characters other than english alphabets,removed blank spaces,duplicate entries etc.
+Preprocessed the data to remove any unwanted characters other than english alphabets,removed blank spaces,duplicate entries,added a dataset of female names with the original dataset and shuffled the whole dataset for uniform training.